websafe/zf-mod-zfc-user-i18n-pl-pl/README.md

 Compiling .po files to .mo files
 --------------------------------------------------------------------------------

+There's no need to compile `.po` files after the installation or before sending pull requests, but if you modify the `.po` file locally, recompile it by executing the following command in this modules root directory:

 ~~~~ bash
 msgfmt -cv -o language/pl_PL.mo language/pl_PL.po
 ~~~~

 [ZF-Commons/ZfcUser]: https://github.com/ZF-Commons/ZfcUser "ZfcUser is a user registration and authentication module for Zend Framework 2."